 What TeXstudio is

-TeXstudio is a dedicated LaTeX editor that began as a fork of the older Texmaker codebase.
-Built on Qt, it looks and behaves almost identically across the three operating systems, and it offers syntax highlighting, live spell- and grammar-checking, a palette of 400-plus math symbols, and a built-in PDF viewer.
+TeXstudio is a dedicated LaTeX editor that began as a fork of the older Texmaker codebase — Benito van der Zander and others started it in 2009 as “TexMakerX,” renaming it to TeXstudio in 2011.
+Built on Qt, it looks and behaves almost identically across the three operating systems, and it offers syntax highlighting, live spell- and grammar-checking, a palette of more than 1000 math symbols, and a built-in PDF viewer.
 Note that it does not bundle LaTeX itself: compilation works by having TeXstudio launch commands such as pdflatex or latexmk that are already installed on your system.

 So the order of installation matters: install a TeX distribution first, then TeXstudio.
 Once a working setup is in place (e.g. TeX Live 2026), all that remains on the TeXstudio side is to wire up how it builds your document.